-Notes: Bold italicized values exceeded the guideline percentages.
+$Notes:\ Bold\ italicized\ values\ exceeded\ the\ guideline\ percentages.$

-The daily flows through the individual Shark River Slough structures and S334 from January 2003 through December 2004 are presented in Figure 5.
-Since early January 2004 through the end of May 2004 inflows to Shark River Slough have been through S333 and S12D.
-There was almost no flow from June through mid-August.
+The daily flows through the individual Shark River Slough structures from April 2003 through March 2005 are presented in Figure 5.
+Since mid-November 2002 inflows to Shark River Slough have been through S333 and S12D.
+Beginning in mid-January 2003 a large proportion of the flow in the L29 Canal was released from the system through S334 due to above-average rainfall.
+This condition lasted until mid-June.

 The relationship between the sum of the daily flows at Shark River Slough structures and corresponding flow-weighted mean total phosphorus concentrations for individual sampling events is presented in Figure 6.
-Values follow the strong inverse relationship between flow and total phosphorus concentration expected for waters entering the Park through Shark River Slough.
+Values follow the strong inverse relationship between flow and total phosphorus concentration expected for waters entering the ENP through Shark River Slough.